 Animal pests and diseases

 Australia is free of the world's worst animal diseases such as foot-and-mouth disease and avian influenza H5N1.
 Animal pests and diseases are a major threat to Australia's livestock and poultry industries and an outbreak could impact on our access to export markets and undermine livelihoods.
-There is an ongoing need to practice good biosecurity and report the first signs of disease.
+Exotic wildlife diseases could also risk the health of our unique native animals and introduce zoonotic viruses that could affect humans.
+There is an ongoing need to practice good biosecurity, please report the first signs of disease.

 Biosecurity means protecting the economy, environment, and the community from the negative impacts of pests, disease, weeds, and contaminants.